seeniforu/Java-Automation-Framework/README.md

   - Case 4 - It'll Launch the Given URL (Once Completely Loaded) Count the No.of elements and Refreshes the Page.
 Once Refresh is done Again Count the No.of elements and Verify both Count is Equal or not to Know Stability of Page.
   - Case 5 - It'll Launch the Given URL, If Input Field was found in the Page It'll try to pass Some inputs to the Field (Can be Configured with Positive and Negative values) to do a Noraml Input Field Check.
   - Case 6 - It'll Launch the Given URL, Sort elements according to tag name given.

+ For these Testcases, Expalnation for Each Line is Given in `SampleTest.java` in `testPackage`.

 ## When, Where and Who can Use this Tool